Wolf offers 'framework,' few details for reopening state

 Pennsylvania's unemployment rate zoomed upward in March to its highest point since 2014 as the effects of Wolf's business shutdown and stay-at-home orders began to be felt, according to figures released Friday.

-Pennsylvania's unemployment rate last year hit a nearly two-decade low of 4.1%.

-A separate survey of households found Pennsylvania's civilian labor force fell by 19,000, just a month after hitting a new record above 6.5 million.
-Employment fell by 104,000, while unemployment rose by 85,000.

-A separate survey of employers showed seasonally adjusted nonfarm payrolls fell by 40,000 in March, below 6.1 million after hitting record levels earlier this year.
-That wiped out eight months of gains.
+A separate survey of employers showed seasonally adjusted nonfarm payrolls fell by 40,000 in March to below 6.1 million after hitting record levels earlier this year.

-Hardest hit was the leisure and hospitality sector, off by 17,000.
-Financial activities grew slightly, the only sector to expand.

 Friday's figures are preliminary and could change.